Grietman: Jurisdiction

+Election

 Hoofdelingen preferred the position of grietman.
 Once elected, in principle, a grietman was typically appointed for life.
 Officially, the position was democratically elected, but it did require certain amount of wealth due to the election and bribing process.
 The grietman was responsible for the costs of his campaign prior to his election.
-The province of Friesland also required a tax upon the appointment of a grietman. called "the equivalent."
+The province of Friesland also required a tax upon the appointment of a grietman called "the equivalent."

 The law required the voting residents of the villages to come up with nominations; the candidates with the most votes then made it onto a trio from which the College of Deputies, together with the governor, was allowed to choose.
-But often a lot of wheeling, dealing and money exchanged hands to secure the votes from the vote-bearing inhabitants.
+Most elections involved much wheeling, dealing and bribing as voters were profit from their power.
+In 1748, it was decided that something had to be done about the corruption.
+But after a year of reform, little had changed.
+Still, henceforth the Stadholder had to approve any new grietman.

-Frisian Nobility in the role of grietman
+Frisian nobility in the role

 The role of grietman was officially an elected, democratic position.
 However it was a favoured position of Frisian nobility (Friese adel, hoofdelingen), because of the power, influence and opportunity to make money that this position offered.
 Over time, power became increasingly concentrated in the hands of a small number of rich, noble families (Friese adel, or hoofdelingen) over time, such as in the Aylva, Burmania, and Eysinga families, and this trend remained stable for over 100 years, from 1623 to 1795.

 For example, for a total of 28 grietmannnen across Friesland in the year 1525, 13 grietmannen belonged to the Frisian nobility, 10 were from common Frisian origins and five were of foreign origin.
 In the year 1675, out of 28 grietmannen, 17 grietmannen belonged to the Frisian nobility, eight were from common Frisian origins and five were foreigners (two of whom were also nobility).

 There were also significant percentages where the successive grietman appointments were related to the immediate predecessor (e.g., in a father–son relationship, or father–son-in law) which points to a significant amount of nepotism and something similar to a family dynasty in the grietenijen.
 These percentages range from 30% to 50%, and are consistent over the years 1600-1795.

+In 1795, the returning Stadholder purges the country of his opponents.
+In 1813, the dominance of the old Frisian was restored and they would hold on to the grietenijen until the Revolution of 1848.
+The Thorbecke’s Municipal Law, which entered into force in 1851, turned the sitting grietmannen into mayors.
+Though the two are often compared, this overlap of personnel is about the only thing the offices shared in common.